danbev/learning-ai/notes/trustification/task.md

 This task is about investigating the use of AI/ML for trusification and see if there are ways to add value add to using AI/ML for trusification.

+The suggestions in this document are just that, suggestions, and some might not make sense or be feasible.
+This more of a brainstorming document.

 ### Suggestion: Vector database for VEX documents
 Currently the trusification application/ui enables users to store SBOMs and VEX (Vulnerability Exchange) documents in a database and then query the database